Consentidos

-Consentidos (translation of: Spoiled's) was an Argentine children's comedy in daily television series that was broadcast on Channel 13 and produced by Ideas del Sur together with Televisa.
-The series premiered on November 9, 2009 and ended on July 8, 2010.
+Consentidos (translation of: Spoileds) was an Argentine children's comedy in daily television series that was broadcast on Channel 13 and produced by Ideas del Sur together with Televisa.
+The series premiered on 9 November 2009 and ended on 8 July 2010.
 It starred Natalie Pérez, Michel Noher, Claribel Medina and Marcelo de Bellis.
 The main antagonistic characters are: Mariana Prommel and Macarena Paz.

 Synopsis

-Tormented by her memories and in search of her sister, Luna Guzmán goes to work at a boarding school, where they study spoiled and spoiled children that by name takes the Mastery School where she discovers that her lost sister is Miranda, the daughter of Victoria, the director.
+Tormented by her memories and in search of her sister, Luna Guzmán goes to work at a boarding school, where study rich and spoiled children that by name takes the Mastery School where she discovers that her lost sister is Miranda, the daughter of Victoria, the director.
 Miranda is a spoiled, capricious and selfish girl.
 The first day that comes to work Luna is the day of her birthday and treats her badly thought that Luna is only a fit.
 Alejo the lost son of the director also enters there as a gym teacher, the story takes through Luna, Miranda, Alejo, Ivo, Valentina, Benja and Candy and the entry of new students to the Mastery School and the truth of who they are.
 The story ends with a double wedding and the truth of each one.